 Select your term of interest for the latest budget information.

-All students participating in this program are covered by the SUNY full health and accident insurance (https://www.geobluestudents.com) as well as medical evacuation and repatriation insurance.
+All students are covered by full health, evacuation, and repatriation insurance.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.

 Apart from completing the SUNY Oswego study abroad application, students applying for a CAPA: The Global Education Network Program need to also complete the CAPA application at the following link: https://go.capa.org/oswego/.
 Any questions related to this application process should be addressed directly to the CAPA Coordinator, Christine Francois <email@example.com>.
 Late applications are accepted on a space-available basis.
 Please contact our office at firstname.lastname@example.org for further details.